|

 Leconfield was established in 1974 by noted Oenologist, Sydney Hamilton

-At the fine age of seventy six, and a with winemaking career spanning nearly 60 years with the family company in Adelaide, Sydney still yearned to make a classic Australian Cabernet Sauvignon and set himself the task of finding the right district in which to establish his own vineyard and winery.
+At the fine age of seventy six, after a winemaking career spanning nearly 60 years with the family company in Adelaide, Sydney still yearned to make a classic Australian Cabernet Sauvignon and set himself the task of finding the right district in which to establish his own vineyard and winery.
 Showing great foresight, Sydney selected Coonawarra as the area with the potential to fulfil his ambitious dream.
 Thus Leconfield was born, named after an English ancestor, Lord Leconfield.

 |